mothur/mothur.github.io/_wiki/plant_associated.md

 ### organism

-You must choose this from the NCBI\'s list found here.
+You must choose this from the NCBI's list found here.
 This is controlled vocabulary.
 Your choices are: activated carbon metagenome, activated sludge metagenome, air metagenome, anaerobic digester metagenome, ant fungus garden metagenome, aquatic metagenome, activated